-From its roots as a DVD rental business, Netflix introduced its online streaming offering2 in 2007.
-Since then, it has grown to a position where in 2015 the service accounted for over 36% of downstream internet traffic in North America3 in 2015.
-And in 2017 its users streamed a little over a billion hours of content each week.
-4
+From its roots as a DVD rental business, Netflix introduced its online streaming offering in 2007.
+Since then, it has grown to a position where in 2015 the service accounted for over 36% of downstream internet traffic in North America in 2015.
+Andin 2017 its users streamed a little over a billion hours of content each week.

 To help handle this scale the company started moving to cloud providers in 2008, a process they finished in January 2016.